roccoflint/PLCHNN/README.md

 # Primitive Linguistic Compositionality in a Hebbian Neural Network

-This repository contains the code required to replicate the experiments in the titular paper published in (Proceedings of the Annual Meeting of the Cognitive Science Society)[https://escholarship.org/uc/cognitivesciencesociety].
+This repository contains the code required to replicate the experiments in the titular paper published in [Proceedings of the Annual Meeting of the Cognitive Science Society](https://escholarship.org/uc/cognitivesciencesociety).

 ## Warning